Babolat’s range of Boost tennis rackets is aimed at recreational players who are looking for a good racket at an affordable price.

 For absolute beginners, my recommendation would be to get the BBAY as it has a lighter swing weight than the BBD and the BBS, so it will be easier for beginners to swing.

-If you have some experience playing tennis and you are starting to develop a full swing, then I would recommend the BBS as its extra weight and head light balance will help you to better control your shots when compared to the other rackets in the range.
+If you have some experience playing tennis and you are starting to develop a full swing, then I would recommend the BBS as its extra weight and head light balance will help you to better control your shots.

-If you are an advanced player then I wouldn’t recommend any of the boost rackets as they won’t offer the control you need from a racket.
+If you are an advanced player then I wouldn’t recommend any of the boost rackets as they won’t offer the control you need for your game.

 Where can you buy the Rackets?

-They are available to buy from most good online shops like Tennis Warehouse.
+They are available to buy from most good online shops and through the official Babolat website.

 They are also available to purchase from Amazon and if you purchase using the link below you will be helping to support our blog as we will earn a small commission from the sale at no additional cost to you.

-So how does the Boost range of rackets compare to the Pure Drive?
+So how does the Boost range of rackets compare to them?

-- The Pure Drive has a more head light balance so it will feel much easier to swing and maneuver.
+- They have a more head light balance so they will feel much easier to swing and maneuver.

-- The Pure Drive is also a slightly stiffer racket so it won’t be the most arm friendly racket you can play with.
+- They also have a slightly higher frame stiffness rating so they won’t be the most arm friendly rackets you could play with.